tigera-solutions/Hands-on-workshop-for-Kubernetes-Security-for-AWS-Azure-and-GCP/labs.md

 ```
  curl https://installer.calicocloud.io/xxxxxx_yyyyyyy-saay-management_install.sh | bash
 ```
-Once installing the calicocloud componants is successfull, you should be able to connect the mamagement console (see output or email) and login with the provided token.
+Once installing the calicocloud components is successfull, you should be able to connect the mamagement console (see output or email) and login with the provided token.

 #### 2. Adjust timing (faster logs -- cool for demo, not for production)
 ```